-When the body is out of balance then so too is the mind and when the mind is unbalanced then so too is the mind.
+When the body is out of balance then so too is the mind and when the mind is unbalanced then so too is the body.

-Throughout our lives it is inevitable that we will at some point experience different emotions or challenges that might upset our emotional balance.
+Throughout our lives it is inevitable that we will at some point experience different emotions or challenges these might upset our emotional balance.

-Anyone who practices yoga regularly will agree that yoga postures (asanas) when combined with deep breathing techniques (pranayamas) and basic meditation/ relaxation techniques have a positive impact on both body and mind.
+Anyone who practices yoga regularly will agree that yoga postures (asanas) when combined with deep breathing techniques (pranayamas) and basic meditation and relaxation techniques have a positive impact on both body and mind.

 During a yoga session the body is moved slowly and carefully through a series of different postures, moving in such a way promotes a sense of mental and physical stillness.

 Learning basic yoga breathing techniques (pranayamas) will also help to still and calm the mind.
 Often, we find that when we become upset, stressed, angry or scared we breathe faster, by slowing the breath down we can begin to control and balance our emotions.